Skip to content

 Seasonal Insights for Mana Crack

-Mana Crack shows typical northern hemisphere patterns with June being the warmest month (22.2°C) and December the coldest (18.2°C).
-The calmest conditions typically occur in January with average wave heights of 0.2m and wave periods of 8.0s.
-The most comfortable wave conditions are in January with a low wave steepness ratio, creating gentler swells.
+Mana Crack shows typical northern hemisphere patterns with July being the warmest month (25.0°C) and January the coldest (18.1°C).
+The calmest conditions typically occur in December with average wave heights of 0.7m and wave periods of 8.0s.
+The most comfortable wave conditions are in December with a low wave steepness ratio, creating gentler swells.
 January offers the longest wave periods (8.0s), creating more comfortable and predictable conditions for boat entries and exits.
 Ocean currents are slowest in January (0.5m/s) and strongest in January (0.5m/s).
-January is usually the driest month with 0.0mm of precipitation.
-For beginners, the best time to visit would be during January to March, when ocean conditions are calmer with long-period waves and currents are typically weaker.
+January is usually the driest month with 0.3mm of precipitation.
+For beginners, the best time to visit would be during December to February, when ocean conditions are calmer with long-period waves and currents are typically weaker.
 Experienced divers might enjoy the challenges and potentially better visibility during the shoulder seasons, with moderate currents that can improve marine life encounters.

 Scoring Legend: